Typical path components in tent map inverse limits: Basic topology and notation

-Until the end of Section~\ref{typ-topol}, where we complete the proofs of parts~(a) and~(b) of Theorem~\ref{main}, we will assume that $s\in(\sqrt{2}, 2)$, in order to avoid complicating some statements with exceptions.
-When $s=\sqrt{2}$ or $s=2$ it is straightforward to show that there is a dense $G_\delta$ set of globally regular points.
+Until the end of Section~\ref{typ-topol}, where we complete the proofs of parts~(b) and~(c) of Theorem~\ref{main}, we will assume that $s\in(\sqrt{2}, 2)$, in order to avoid complicating some statements with exceptions.
+When $s=2$ it is straightforward to show that there is a dense $G_\delta$ set of globally regular points.

 \begin{convention} For brevity, we use the term \emph{interval} exclusively to mean a non-trivial subinterval of~$I$ (open, half-open, or closed); the term \emph{arc} to mean a subset of~$\hI$ which is intrinsically homeomorphic to such an interval (and so may be open, half-open, or closed); and the term \emph{continuum} to mean a subcontinuum of $\hI$ (which, as usual, must contain more than one point). \end{convention}